How to use Chinese Medicine in your yoga practice

 The five elements in Chinese Medicine are used to describe cycles, dynamic qualities, or patterns.
 They also relate to the seasons.
 The water element relates to winter, the wood element to spring, the fire element to summer, the earth element to late summer, and the metal element to the season of fall.
 Learn about the seasons and how they relate to the five elements with my videos and posts about winter, spring, summer, late summer, and fall.

 One way is to practice a sequence of poses that targets a specific element or season.
 For example, if it’s summertime and you tend toward heat in your body, you may want to choose practices that cool the fire element.
 So a slower practice focused on the water element, standing poses that emphasize stability, and readings and contemplations about water could be very nourishing.
-Another example is using a fire element practice if you’re feeling sluggish, or depressed.
-In this case, you may want to practice heating pranayama, or sun salutations to stoke the fire in your body.
+Another example is using a fire element practice if you’re feeling sluggish or depressed.
+In this case, you may want to practice heating pranayama, or sun salutations, to stoke the fire in your body.

 Learn about the 5 Elements here.

 There are many ways to use the five elements in your yoga practice.
-We cover more options in my course Chinese Medicine for Yoga.
+We cover more options in my course, Chinese Medicine for Yoga.

 Body Types // Imbalance // Constitution

 Let’s look at a few examples.
-It you’ve been feeling irritable, you get headaches on the side of your skull, and your periods tend to have pain and clotted blood, your Liver and Gallbladder system could be out of balance.
-In that case, a sequence of poses that squeezes that area of the body, and targets the Liver and Gallbladder meridians will help to smooth the flow of Liver Qi.
+If you’ve been feeling irritable, you get headaches on the side of your skull, and your periods tend to have pain and clotted blood, your Liver and Gallbladder system could be out of balance.
+In that case, a sequence of poses that squeezes that area of the body and targets the Liver and Gallbladder meridians will help to smooth the flow of Liver Qi.
 You could do a sequence like this one.

-If you’d like to learn more be sure to check out Chinese Medicine for Yoga.
+If you’d like to learn more, be sure to check out Chinese Medicine for Yoga.

 Chinese Medicine for Yoga Online Training